-- 1.1 Culture and Communities Committee is asked to: - 1.1.1 Agree the preferred option Option 4 Mixed-use community and creative hub - be progressed over the next three years as detailed in the Scottish Historic Buildings Trust (SHBT) Feasibility Study; - 1.1.2 Note that a backup option will also be developed should the funding for Option 4 not be secured.
-This would be Option 1 - Enhanced Existing Use - as detailed in the SHBT Feasibility Study; - 1.1.3 Note that if funding for Option 4 is not secured, a report would be brought back to Committee: - 1.1.4 Note that the use of Common Good Funding was for acquisition only and no further conditions or restriction would be imposed on the building from the Common Good fund; and - 1.1.5 Note that SHBT continue to welcome the input and leadership from the Council's Museums and Galleries Service in working with key stakeholders to develop the heritage element of the project.
+- 1.1 Culture and Communities Committee is asked to: - 1.1.1 Agree the preferred option: Option 4 Mixed-use Community, Creative and Heritage hub - as detailed in the Scottish Historic Buildings Trust (SHBT) feasibility study, as the vision and way forward for the project to secure the long-term future for the Custom House in Leith; - 1.1.2 Note that a backup option will be developed should the full funding for Option 4 not be secured.
+This would be Option 4A - Phase 1 of the Community, Creative and Heritage hub focusing on the main Custom House building - as detailed in the SHBT feasibility study, enabling Phase 2 on the Cruiser Store to follow as and when funding becomes available; - 1.1.3 Note that if funding for Option 4 is not secured within the agreed timeframe of 24 months, a report will be brought back to Committee outlining the plan to progress and fund Option 4A; - 1.1.4 Note that the initial five-year lease granted to SHBT will require to be extended to December 2025 or until such time as the 99 Year Lease is effective in order to facilitate this development; - 1.1.5 Note that the use of Common Good Funding was for acquisition only and no further conditions or restriction would be imposed on the building from the Common Good fund; and

+1.1.6 Note that SHBT welcomes the advice and input offered from the Council's Museums and Galleries Service to jointly develop the heritage element of the project, and that a report will be brought back to Committee to fully define this element and the long-term partnership arrangements.